Trails don’t just build themselves.

 It takes hours, days, weeks...years to plan, prepare and build quality trails.
 Now, thanks to a partnership between Friends of the Columbia Gorge Land Trust and the Washington Trails Association (WTA) that takes advantage of the latter group's expertise at volunteer-built trails, the existing trail at the land trust's Lyle Cherry Orchard preserve has been altered and enhanced, making the lower part of the trail less treacherous and opening up new vistas from this eastern Gorge jewel.

-The Cherry Orchard Loop trail is scheduled to be completed by the end of 2019, providing new viewpoints and an additional 0.6-miles of trail through unique oak forests and rugged landscapes.
+The Cherry Orchard Loop trail provides new viewpoints and an additional 0.6-miles of trail through unique oak forests and rugged landscapes.
 Add this new route to your must-do hikes, and come out and experience the great work WTA has accomplished in the last year.

-You can still be part of this volunteer-built achievement!
-Sign up for WTA-led work parties on Dec.
-7 (wait list only) and Dec.
-8, when WTA will lead two more days to start building the separate Lyle Loop trail, accessing the northwest corner of the Lyle Cherry Orchard preserve.
-This loop will provide an additional two miles of new trail, as well as feature views from a higher elevation than the Cherry Orchard Loop.
+Still in the works, and slowed by the coronavirus pandemic, is another loop at the Lyle Cherry Orchard preserve: the separate Lyle Loop trail, accessing the northwest corner of the Lyle Cherry Orchard preserve.
+This loop construction, led by WTA, will provide an additional two miles of new trail, as well as feature views from a higher elevation than the Cherry Orchard Loop.

-Stay tuned in 2020, with more opportunities to be a part of building the newest trail in the Gorge!
+Stay tuned, as more opportunities to be a part of building the Gorge's newest trail are in the works!